yhon-acurio/heroku-dyno-restarter/README.md

 [![Dependency Status](https://gemnasium.com/badges/github.com/artemv/heroku-dyno-restarter.svg)](https://gemnasium.com/github.com/artemv/heroku-dyno-restarter)

 ## What is it
-A simple microservice app that can restart dynos of given Heroku application.
+A simple microservice RailsAPI app that can restart dynos of given Heroku application.
 Expected usage is this:

 * set up a webhook for target application via Heroku logging plugin like Papertrail.
 * This webhook should be run when the target app notices that sidekiq has stuck, and request